wfearn/ros-morrf-project/README.md

     sudo apt-get install qt-sdk python-xlib gengetopt libcgal-dev ros-indigo-usb-cam

-*Note*: You might have some of these installed already, if you don't when you try and install the libraries we have cloned the console output will let you know.
+*Note:* You might have some of these installed already, if you don't when you try and install the libraries we have cloned the console output will let you know.

 a.
 Go to the MORRF folder that you have cloned